 Apprentices will also undertake three blocks of placement learning, where you will complete 1000 hours of assessed placement activity, in a clinical setting outside of their workplace.

 Assessment takes the form of a mix of module assessments including a written exam, essays, presentations, and oral examinations.
-The apprenticeship will then be concluded by an end point assessment supported by the portfolio of evidence collated over the four years.
+The apprenticeship will then be concluded by the completion of 360 credits supported by the portfolio of evidence collated over the four years.

-Over the four year apprenticeship, you will study a range of subject areas, from the human body to promoting healthy living.
+Over the four year apprenticeship, you will study a range of subject areas, from occupational science, therapeutic practice, to promoting healthy living.

 Year one modules focus on understanding occupation as a concept, providing an introduction to occupational science.
 This includes the relationship between occupation, health and wellbeing, as well as fundamentals of psychology, sociology, anatomy and physiology.

 Year two modules build on this foundation by developing understanding of challenges to occupational engagement.
 This includes professional reasoning and evidence-based practice.